DLR-RM/stable-baselines3/docs/guide/examples.rst

       if ("policy" in key or "shared_net" in key or "action" in key) )

-  # population size of 50 invdiduals
+  # population size of 50 individuals
   pop_size = 50
   # Keep top 10%
   n_elite = pop_size // 10